mpdf/mpdf.github.io/reference/mpdf-functions/addpagebyarray.md

 </table>

 <div class="alert alert-info" role="alert" markdown="1">
   **Note:** If no new page is added, the other parameters will be ignored e.g. resetting page numbers/styles, margins and headers/footers.
 If 2 pages are added, the changes in page numbers/styles, margins and headers/footers will start on the final added page.
 </div>

 <div class="alert alert-info" role="alert" markdown="1">
-  **Note:** From mPDF >= 3.0 the page numbering can be reset to any positive number.
+  **Note:** From mPDF &ge; 3.0 the page numbering can be reset to any positive number.
   Prior to this, it was only possible to reset it to `1`.
 </div>

 <div class="alert alert-info" role="alert" markdown="1">
   **Note:** The description below uses the same parameter names as used in `AddPage()`, but these were not recognised in mPDF < 5.4  The examples use different parameter names.
-From mPDF >= 5.4 both are supported.
+From mPDF &ge; 5.4 both are supported.
   See below for a list of alternatives.
 </div>